elasticdotventures/eva.c0re/_pretty/README.md

 ```
 # WIN+x  || select Windows Power Shell (Admin)
 ```
-^^ in hindsight; chocolately isn't the best choice because so much is going to be done in WSL which chocolately can't interface with; so
+🦨 in hindsight; chocolately isn't the best choice because so much is going to be done in WSL which chocolately can't interface with; so you can skip this.

+Other windows tips:
+WIN + D = new desktop
+WIN + SHIFT + arrows move between desktops